mongodb/terraform-provider-mongodbatlas/website/docs/d/federated_settings_org_configs.html.markdown

 * `domain_allow_list` - List that contains the approved domains from which organization users can log in.
 * `domain_restriction_enabled` - Flag that indicates whether domain restriction is enabled for the connected organization.
 * `identity_provider_id` - Legacy 20-hexadecimal digit string that identifies the SAML access identity provider that this connected org config is associated with.
-This id can be found within the Federation Management UI in Atlas in the Identity Providers tab by clicking the info icon in the IdP ID row of a configured SAML identity provider.
+This id can be found in two ways:
+  1. Within the Federation Management UI in Atlas in the Identity Providers tab by clicking the info icon in the IdP ID row of a configured SAML identity provider
+  2. `okta_idp_id` on the `mongodbatlas_federated_settings_identity_provider` resource
 * `org_id` - Unique 24-hexadecimal digit string that identifies the organization that contains your projects.
 * `post_auth_role_grants` - List that contains the default roles granted to users who authenticate through the IdP in a connected organization.
 * `data_access_identity_provider_ids` - The collection of unique ids representing the identity providers that can be used for data access in this organization.